Isaac Levitan: Early work

-Savrasov, who was influenced by painters in the Barbizon school, such as Camille Corot, took students outside to paint en plein air.
+Savrasov, who was influenced by painters in the Barbizon School, such as Jean-Baptiste-Camille Corot, took students outside to paint en plein air.
 Previously, the Russian countryside had been considered too uninteresting for painting, but for Levitan landscapes became the center of his work.
 Savrasov taught Levitan to paint details in his landscapes and to bring his emotions into his works.
 But by 1883 Levitan had grown discouraged with the Moscow School of Painting and decided to enter a landscape painting in the hopes of winning a silver medal which would qualify him to be a classed artist.
 Levitan showed the painting to Savrasov, who had been drinking heavily and had stopped teaching at the school; Savrasov wrote "silver medal" on the back of the canvas.
 The school rejected the painting, and Levitan stopped attending classes.
 One possible explanation for why the school snubbed one of its best students was because the disgraced Savrasov had commented on the back of the canvas.
 Korovin repeated gossip that antisemitism played a part in the rejection.
 The Soviet writer, Konstantin Paustovsky, repeated the contention that some thought a Jew should not be painting the Russian countryside.

 In the spring of 1884 Levitan participated in the mobile art exhibition by the group known as the Peredvizhniki and in 1891 became a member of the Peredvizhniki partnership.
 During his study in the Moscow School of painting, sculpting and architecture, Levitan befriended Konstantin Korovin, Mikhail Nesterov, architect Fyodor Shekhtel, and the painter Nikolay Chekhov.
 Levitan often visited Chekhov and some think Levitan was in love with his sister, Maria Pavlovna Chekhova.

 In the early 1880s Levitan collaborated with the Chekhov brothers on the illustrated magazine Moscow and illustrated the M. Fabritsius edition Kremlin.
-Together with Korovin in 1885-1886 he painted scenery for performances of the Private Russian opera of Savva Mamontov, a railroad baron and art patron, who developed an artists' colony 37 miles from Moscow.
+Together with Korovin in 1885–1886 he painted scenery for performances of the Private Russian opera of Savva Mamontov, a railroad baron and art patron, who developed an artists' colony 37 miles from Moscow.
 In his memoir, Polenov wrote that when the curtain rose for the underwater scene Levitan painted with Victor Vasnetsov for the opera Rusalka the audience applauded.

 In the 1880s he participated in the drawing and watercolor gatherings at Polenov's house.